zieka/bonsai-components/packages/meta-key/README.md

 alertConsole();
 ```

-The default maps to string representing meta key symbols:
+If no `MetaKeyMap` is provided, the default maps to a string representing meta key symbol:

 ```ts
 const metaKeyMapDefault: MetaKeyMap<string> = {